redis/redis-doc/commands/command.md

 **Cluster note:**
 this command is especially beneficial for cluster-aware clients.
 Such clients must identify the names of keys in commands to route requests to the correct shard.
-Although most commands accept a single key as their first argument, there are manu exceptions to this rule.
+Although most commands accept a single key as their first argument, there are many exceptions to this rule.
 You can call `COMMAND` and then keep the mapping between commands and their respective key specification rules cached in the client.

 The reply it returns is an array with an element per command.